phodal/awesome-iot/README.md

 * [Parlay](https://github.com/PromenadeSoftware/Parlay) -  is software that brings visibility and accessibility to embedded devices.
 * [redzilla](https://github.com/muka/redzilla) -  is a service which allow to create easily instances of node-red.
 * [RemoteDebug ★ 17 ⧗ 11](https://github.com/JoaoLopesF/RemoteDebug) - A library to remote debug over telnet connection!
+* [rio](https://github.com/SolidStateGroup/rio) - An open source library allowing you to create an internet connected LED wall
+.
 * [vorto ★ 32 ⧗ 3](https://github.com/eclipse/vorto) - is a toolset that lets you describe devices using a simple language and share these descriptions, so-called Information Models, in a centralized Vorto Repository.

 ## Language